Isabella of Valois, Queen of England

 Isabella’s eleven siblings:

 From a very early age, Isabella was part of the French dynastic marriage plan.
 At the age of two, she was betrothed to John, the six-year-old son and eventual heir of Peter II, Duke of Alençon, but nothing ever came of this proposed marriage.
 Soon after the death of his first wife Anne of Bohemia in 1394, the childless King Richard II of England began a search for a new wife.
 He turned to France seeking an alliance, and after negotiations, a marriage was arranged between Isabella and Richard who was 22 years older than his bride.
-This marriage had many opponents, especially Louis I, Duke of Orléans, younger brother of the French king and Thomas of Woodstock, Duke of Gloucester, youngest uncle of the English king.
+This marriage had many opponents, especially Louis I, Duke of Orléans, younger brother of the French king, and Thomas of Woodstock, Duke of Gloucester, youngest uncle of the English king.
 Nevertheless, on November 1, 1396, at the Church of St. Nicholas in Calais, seven-year-old Isabella married 29-year-old Richard.
 Richard and Isabella left for England a few days later and on November 23, 1396, she made her state entry into London.
 The crowds in London were so great, that people were crushed to death on London Bridge.
 Isabella was crowned at Westminster Abbey on January 8, 1397.
 Isabella lived apart from Richard at Windsor Castle.
 Richard visited her frequently and a strong affection developed between the partners of this unconsummated marriage.

 Richard and Isabella on their wedding day; Credit – Wikipedia

 In 1398, Henry Bolingbroke, the first cousin of King Richard II and the eldest child of King Edward III‘s third son John of Gaunt, quarreled with Thomas de Mowbray, 1st Duke of Norfolk, who accused him of treason.
 The two men planned to duel, but instead, King Richard II banished them from England, and Henry went to France.
 John of Gaunt died on February 3, 1399, and Richard confiscated the estates of his uncle and stipulated that Henry would have to ask him to restore the estates.
-Henry returned to England while his cousin Richard was on a military campaign in Ireland and began a military campaign of his own, confiscating the land of those who had opposed him.
-King Richard II eventually was abandoned by his supporters and was forced by Parliament on September 29, 1399, to abdicate the crown to his cousin Henry.
+Henry returned to England while his cousin Richard was on a military campaign in Ireland and began a military campaign of his own, confiscating the land of those who opposed him.
+Eventually, King Richard II was abandoned by his supporters and was forced by Parliament on September 29, 1399, to abdicate the crown to his cousin Henry.
 King Henry IV was crowned in Westminster Abbey on October 13, 1399.
 Richard was imprisoned at Pontefract Castle in Yorkshire where he died on or around February 14, 1400.
 The exact cause of his death, thought to have been starvation, is unknown.

-Richard II’s funeral; Credit – Wikipedia
+King Richard II’s funeral; Credit – Wikipedia

 Isabella married her cousin Charles of Orléans in Compiègne, France on June 29, 1406.
 In November 1407, Isabella’s husband became Duke of Orléans when his father, who had opposed Isabella’s marriage to Richard, was murdered on orders of John the Fearless, Duke of Burgundy, who had helped arrange that marriage.